-During the period ended September 30, 2011, Almonty issued 16,963,840 common shares for gross proceeds of \$17,427 at a value of \$1.00 per common share in a subscription receipt financing that closed on September 23, 2011.
+During the period ended September 30, 2011, Almonty issued 16,963,840 common shares for gross proceeds of \$17,427 at a value of \$1.00 per common share in connection with Almonty Sub's subscription receipt financing that closed on September 23, 2011.
 Proceeds of the financing were received in both US dollars and Canadian dollars.
-On closing of the acquisition of Daytal and reverse acquisition with RCG, the funds held in escrow were released.
-Also on closing of the Acquisition of Daytal, Almonty issued 5,560,000 common shares to Heemskirk at an implied value of C\$1.00 per share as part of a package of consideration paid to Heemskirk.
-See Note 5.
+On closing of the acquisition of Daytal and reverse acquisition of RCG, the funds held in escrow were released.
+Also on closing of the reverse acquisition of RCG, Almonty issued 637,181 common shares at an implied value of C\$1.00 per share to shareholders of RCG in exchange for all of the issued and outstanding shares of RCG.
+Also on closing of the acquisition of Daytal, Almonty issued 5,560,000 common shares to Heemskirk at an implied value of C\$1.00 per share as partial consideration for the issued and outstanding shares of Daytal (See Note 5).